Erewash Borough Council Guide to Council Tax and Business Rate

 Why have I received a bill when I receive full Council Tax Support?

-There may have been changes to your circumstances that have affected the amount of support that is paid to you, please contact the Benefits Section by telephone: 0115 907 1010 or E-mail - email@example.com.
+There may have been changes to your circumstances that have affected the amount of support that is paid to you.
+Please visit the Benefits page of our website for more information.

 Why is my neighbour paying a different amount?

 There are many reasons why they may be paying more/less.
 Some of the reasons may be because the property is in a different band, a Discount/Relief granted, an Occupied Exemption has been granted, a person is in receipt of Council Tax Benefit, the dwelling is in a different Parish or the Taxpayer has moved in (or out) part way through the year (the Council Tax charge is calculated on a daily basis).

 What is being done about the people who do not pay?